Techniques of successful traders

 If you’re targeting long-term returns and don’t want to dedicate too much time each day to opening and closing positions, for example, position or swing trading may suit you well.
 Or if you are planning on trading full time but want to avoid paying overnight funding, you could consider day trading.

 Want to learn more about trading styles?
-Start the Forex trading styles course.
+Start the Mastering forex course.

 3. Pay attention to trading times